chris-prener/disputeR/README.md

 ```

 The `valid` argument works the same way with `dis_numeric()`, passing
-either integer or numeric values to `valid` instead of characters.
+either integer or numeric values to `valid` instead of character data.

 ## Code of Conduct